Best & Cheapest Home Insurance Companies in Nevada (2026)

 What is the best homeowners insurance in Las Vegas?

-Allstate has the best home insurance for most people in Las Vegas.
-It offers very affordable rates, lots of discounts and plenty of ways to personalize your coverage.
+State Farm has the best home insurance for most people in Las Vegas.
+It offers very affordable rates and reliable customer service.

 How much does home insurance in Nevada cost?